-Chat (English only) is available through the Lifeline’s website at 988lifeline.org/chat.
+Chat (English and Spanish) is available through the Lifeline’s website at 988lifeline.org/chat.
 People seeking chat services are provided a pre-chat survey before connecting with a counselor, who identifies the main area of concern.
 If there is a wait to chat with a crisis counselor, a wait-time message will appear.
 If demand is high, people can access the Lifeline’s “helpful resources” while waiting.
 Once you are connected, a crisis counselor listens to you, works to understand how your problem is affecting you, provides support, and shares resources that may be helpful.

 What happens when I text 988?

 When someone texts to 988, they are responded to by a group of Lifeline crisis centers that answer both chats and texts.
 This service will expand over the next few years to increase local and state level response.
 Once you are connected, a crisis counselor listens to you, works to understand how your problem is affecting you, provides support, and shares resources that may be helpful.
-Currently, texting is available in English only.
+Currently, texting is available in English and Spanish.

 How do 988 and 911 complement one another?

 The 988 and 911 systems will need to be closely coordinated to seamlessly allow referral of callers for appropriate care or response that addresses the unique circumstances present with each crisis encounter.
 SAMHSA is actively engaged with 911 counterparts at the federal, state, and local levels to plan for smooth coordination between the two services.

 988 was established to improve access to crisis services in a way that meets our country’s growing suicide and mental health-related crisis care needs.
 988 provides easier access to the Lifeline network and related crisis resources, which are distinct from the public safety purposes of 911 (where the focus is on dispatching Emergency Medical Services, fire and police as needed).